raktim-mondol/optimizer-comparison-framework/README.md

 # Optimizer Comparison Framework

-A comprehensive framework for comparing the AMCAS and ULTRON optimizers with other popular optimizers on MNIST and CIFAR10 datasets using CNN and Vision Transformer architectures.
+A comprehensive framework for comparing AMCAS, ULTRON, and NEXUS optimizers with other popular optimizers on MNIST and CIFAR10 datasets using CNN and Vision Transformer architectures.

 ## Repository Structure

-This repository contains four main components:
+This repository contains five main components:

 1. **AMCAS Optimizer Implementation** (`optimizers/amcas.py`) - A novel optimizer with adaptive momentum, curvature-aware scaling, and dynamic trust region adaptation
 2. **ULTRON Optimizer Implementation** (`optimizers/ultron.py`) - An ultra-efficient optimizer with sign-based updates and adaptive gradient normalization
 3. **ULTRON_V2 Optimizer Implementation** (`optimizers/ultron_v2.py`) - An optimized version of ULTRON with vectorized updates, reduced state size, and adaptive clipping
+4. **NEXUS Optimizer Implementation** (`optimizers/nexus.py`) - A novel optimizer combining meta-learning, multi-scale momentum, and curvature-aware scaling for faster convergence
-4. **Experiment Framework** (`experiments/`) - A comprehensive testing framework for comparing optimizers across different datasets and architectures
+5. **Experiment Framework** (`experiments/`) - A comprehensive testing framework for comparing optimizers across different datasets and architectures

 ## Features